ietimfon/Car-Price-Prediction/README.md

 - [Conclusion and Business Impact](#conclusion-and-business-impact)

 ### About the Project
 This project predicts the current market price of used cars based on features like brand, manufacturing year, kilometres driven, fuel type, and more.
-Using Linear Regression, the model helps buyers and sellers estimate fair pricing for new and pre-owned vehicles.
+Using Random Forest Regressor, the model helps buyers and sellers estimate fair pricing for new and pre-owned vehicles.

 ### Dataset Features
 |Feature|Description|Type|